Balsamic Pork with Apples

-- 4 Pork loin steaks or loin medallions
+- 4 pork loin steaks or 4 pork medallions, fat removed

-- 2 Small red onions, cut into 8 wedges
+- 2 small red onions, peeled and cut into 8 wedges

 For the marinade:

-- 2tsp Freshly chopped thyme leaves or dried thyme
+- 2 teaspoons freshly chopped thyme leaves or dried thyme

-In a shallow dish, mix together the vinegar, honey and herbs.
-Season with salt and pepper.
+In a shallow dish, mix together the vinegar, honey and herbs, and season to taste.
 Add the pork and turn to coat.
-Cover and set to one side.
+Cover and set aside.

-Meanwhile, heat the butter and oil in a non-stick ovenproof frying pan.
+Meanwhile, heat the butter and oil in a large non-stick ovenproof frying pan.
 Add the onions and cook for 2–3 minutes, stirring occasionally.
-Add the apples and cook for 2 minutes, until the apples and onions are starting to caramelise.
+Add the apples and cook for 2 minutes until the onions and apples are starting to caramelise.
 Remove from the pan.

 Drain the pork from the marinade and reserve the marinade.
-Cook the pork for 3 minutes on one side over a medium heat.
-Turn the pork over and return the onions, apples and reserved marinade to the pan.
-Place the pan on the middle shelf of the oven and cook for a further 6–8 minutes until the juices run clear.
+Cook the pork for 4–5 minutes over a medium heat, turn the steaks, add the onions, apples and reserved marinade.
+Continue to cook for a further 4–5 minutes or until the juices run clear.

-Divide the pork between four plates, serve with sweet potato mash and vegetables.
+Divide the pork between four serving plates, and serve with the sauce, onions, apples and seasonal vegetables.